 - Increases your exposure to the markets on particular position

 - Allows you to fully capitalise on market investments

 - Using leverage effectively can be pivotal as part of a balanced, well managed trade portfolio

 The Trading Platform is Paramount

-You’ll be able to make use of multiple trading graphs, management functions and other features to enhance your overall trading CFD experience.
-Plus, you’ll be able to see your stock portfolio, alongside your indices, forex trading, and commodities portfolio.
+You’ll be able to make use of multiple trading graphs, management functions and other features to enhance your overall trading experience.
+Plus, you’ll be able to see your stock portfolio, alongside your indices, fx trading, and commodities portfolio.